-Category Assumption Gross Claims Provisions That the gross best estimate reserves under UK GAAP are appropriate.
-Further information can be found within the NFU Mutual Report and Accounts Notes $l(g)$ and $2(c)$ .
+Category Assumption Gross Claims That the gross best estimate reserves under UK GAAP are appropriate.
+Further information can be found within the NFU Mutual Report and Provisions Accounts Notes 1(g) and 2(c).
 Claims Provision - That the choice of model for calculating the claims handling reserve Expenses (which is consistent with UK GAAP) is appropriate.
-Premium Provisions - That similar reinsurance treaties to those in place for 2022 will be Reinsurance & Bad purchased for 2023 (as per Business Plan) Debt Premium That the choices of future loss ratio assumptions for both weather and Provision - Future non-weather claims, in line with the company business plan, are Claims appropriate.
-Premium Provision - Expenses That it is appropriate to allow for all GI expenses in the business plan, with the exception of marketing costs and those project expenses which relate to future written business.
+Premium Provisions - That similar reinsurance treaties to those in place for 2023 will be Reinsurance & Bad purchased for 2024 (as per Business Plan) Debt Premium Provision - Future Claims That the choices of future loss ratio assumptions for both weather and non-weather claims, in line with the company business plan, are appropriate.

+That it is appropriate to allow for all GI expenses in the business plan, Premium Provision with the exception of marketing costs and those project expenses - Expenses which relate to future written business.
 Expenses are reduced to reflect the unearned proportion.
 Risk Margin That the assumptions for how capital will run-off over time, for each risk are appropriate.

 There have been no major changes to assumptions during the period for NFU Mutual.
-We have however updated our underlying assumptions to reflect the ongoing impacts of the Covid-19 pandemic on claims development patterns and frequency and severity trends.
+We have however updated our underlying assumptions to reflect the ongoing impacts of the Covid-19 pandemic, inflation and various weather events on claims development patterns and frequency and severity trends.